 Federal Direct Student Loan

 The Federal Direct Stafford Loan Program is a guaranteed student loan that allows students to borrow money toward their education and is deferred while the student is in school.
 However, interest accrues on the unsubsidized loan and can either be paid while the student is school or deferred.
 The interest rate is fixed and is based upon the type of loan that you are awarded.
-For the 2012-2013 academic year, subsidized loans are fixed at 3.4% and unsubsidized loans are fixed at 6.8%.
 For the 2013-2014 academic year, undergraduates loans, both subsidized and unsubsidized are fixed at 3.86%; graduate students are only eligible for an unsubsidized loan and their interest rate is fixed at 5.41%.
 More information about the Federal Direct Stafford Loan program can be found online.

 New borrowers of the Federal Direct Stafford Loan are required to complete a Master Promissory Note (MPN) and loan counseling, called "entrance counseling".
 Loan funds cannot be credited to your student account until these steps have been completed.
 Both steps are completed online at www.studentloans.gov